Current vacancies and application details for careers within the department.

 The graduate recruitment program is a 12 month training and development program that provides a comprehensive and challenging induction into a South Australian Public Sector career path.
 AGD actively seeks graduates through this program, particularly suitably qualified Aboriginal or Torres Strait Islander graduates.

-The Jobs4Youth program offers young people the opportunity to gain employment within the Government of South Australia as a trainee or university graduate, which involves a combination of study and 12 months full time employment.
+Maxima (previously the Jobs4Youth program) offers young people the opportunity to gain employment within the Government of South Australia as a trainee or university graduate, which involves a combination of study and 12 months full time employment.

 General traineeship program